apache/spark/README.md

 ## Building

 Spark requires Scala 2.10.
-The project is built using Simple Build Tool (SBT), which can be obtained from [here](http://www.scala-sbt.org).
+The project is built using Simple Build Tool (SBT), which can be obtained [here](http://www.scala-sbt.org).
 To build Spark and its example programs, run:

     sbt assembly